Clockwise from top left: Jeff, Sally, Patrick, Susan, Steve, Jane.

 Jeff: One day, I lost control in front of my whole family during Songs of Praise!
 Steve: Lost control?
-Jeff: Completely rubbed off the television!
+Jeff: Completely wrote off the television!
 Steve: So you're telling us that as a young child, and despite the obvious electrical dangers, you sexually assaulted the television set?
 During Songs of Praise?
 Patrick: Is... is that what happened to your hair?

 Metaphorgotten: Some of the humorous bits of the show are of this nature.

 Steve: This pause is just expanding and expanding like, this out-of-control... thing!
 Jeff: Yeah, like in The Blob!
 Steve: Yes, like in— What?
 Jeff: The Blob!
 Fifties horror movie.
 This Blob comes from outer space and just keeps growing and growing.
 Steve: Right, thanks...
 Jeff: It eats people.
 And in the end they kill it by electrocution. (beat) But that bit really doesn't apply here.